Instructions for the Helsinki Cup app and the smart wristband

 Helsinki Cup is live streaming matches also this year.
 In

-previous years, the broadcasts gained high popularity among the football fans
+previous years, the streams gained high popularity among the football fans

 in Finland and around the globe.
 The live streams allow fans to watch the